ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

     <img width="800" src="pictures/traj_edit_atm1_atm2.png"/>
 </p>

-Go to the 3D view to view your edited trajectory, it should be the same as the original except it will be formed of two different atom types.
+Go to the 3D view to view your edited trajectory.
+It should be the same as the original, except that it will be formed of two different atom types.
 Check that `Atm1` and `Atm2` are randomly distributed across the unit cell.

 <p align="center">
     <img width="800" src="pictures/traj_3D_atm1_atm2.png"/>
 </p>

-Next we need to run another trajectory conversion on `converted_trajectory.mdt` but instead transmute all atoms to `Atm1Atm2`.
+Next, we need to run another trajectory conversion on `converted_trajectory.mdt` but this time we will transmute all the atoms to `Atm1Atm2`.
 The easiest way is to use the atom transmutation helper.
 Click the transmutation helper and then select `Atm1Atm2` in the transmutation dropdown.